Archive for the ‘Sudoku’ Category:

 or solve online (using SudokuPad)

-Author/Opus: This is the 106th puzzle from Clover, part of the Genuinely Approachable Sudoku (GAS) team.
+Author/Opus: This is the 131st puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.

 Note 2: Comments on the blog are great!
 For a more interactive discussion, please also consider using our Daily GAS discussion post on the GMPuzzles Discord.
 Not a member of the Discord?
 Click this link for basic access.